Hazardous substances: Management in the New Zealand Defence Force

 The audit findings were consistent with previous audits and found that the Defence Force has a generally effective system for managing hazardous substances.

 The Defence Force has a Code of Practice that governs the management of hazardous substances.
-The audit found that the Code needs to be regularly updated to ensure it is equivalent to the hazardous substances legislation(external link).
+The audit found that the Code needs to be regularly updated to ensure it is equivalent to the hazardous substances legislation.
 It also recommended some changes to make the Code a simpler and more useful resource and to be clear about contractors’ compliance requirements.

 The audit found that within Defence the roles and responsibilities were not always clear.
 To address this lack of clarity, the report proposed a system of ‘directors’ to be accountable and given the necessary resources for hazardous substances management.